 Poses with advanced variations are offered with 4 levels, Level 1 being the expression of the pose suitable for most bodies, with opportunities to increase strength and flexibility from that starting place.
-If you are nervous about trying yoga for the first time, come a few minutes early so that a concierge or assistant can answer any questions you might have.
+If you are nervous about trying yoga for the first time, come at least 15 minutes early so that a concierge or teacher can answer any questions you might have.

 What are the benefits of practicing at Ritual?

 There are so many!
 The benefits extend to your body and mind, not to mention the dynamic community of students and teachers that are housed within each studio.
 Why practice?
 Here are just a few reasons: